jmforsythe/Git-Heat-Map/README.md

 ### Faster database generation
 Currently done using git log which can take a very long time for large repos.
 Will look into any other ways of getting needed information on files.

-### Remembering filters
-Filters must be re-entered every time the page is loaded.
-Ideally filters would be remembered either through cookies or by storing the filters as a url query, which would allow users to bookmark queries.

 ### Multiple filters per query
 Currently the user can submit only a single query for the highlighting.
 Ideally they could have a separate filter dictating which boxes to draw in the first place, and possibly multiple filters that could result in multiple colour highlighting on the same image.